Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

                 .authenticator(authenticator)
                 .task {
                     // Here we make the authenticator persistent, which means that it will synchronize
-                    // with they keychain for storing credentials.
+                    // with the keychain for storing credentials.
                     // It also means that a user can sign in without having to be prompted for
                     // credentials.
 Once credentials are cleared from the stores ("sign-out"),
                     // then the user will need to be prompted once again.